 276 (officially admitted) Degree: Associate of Arts

-The Associate of Arts degree in Paralegal Studies (reference number 276) is approved by the American Bar Association and requires a minimum of 64 - 66 credit hours.
+The Associate of Arts degree in Paralegal Studies (reference number 276) is approved by the American Bar Association and requires 66 credit hours.
 It is designed to be completed in four or five semesters.
 Students must fulfill the stated requirements to declare a Paralegal major and must follow the curriculum guidelines and course prerequisites to graduate.
 Paralegal degrees will be awarded to those students who complete all requirements with an overall grade point average of 2.0 (out of 4.0) and receive a grade of “C” or better in all legal specialty courses.

 Credits from other accredited institutions of higher education may be transferred and applied toward the degree.
 An official transcript from each such college or university attended is required as a part of the admission process.
 Postsecondary credit will be evaluated on a course-by-course basis for acceptance and applicability to the Program.
 General law and legal-specialty course credits will be accepted only from paralegal programs approved by the American Bar Association or programs in substantial compliance with the ABA guidelines.